Caring for your Bone Carving

 All you'll need is a little rubbing alcohol and some cotton wool.
 Put a few drops of the alcohol on the cotton wool and gently clean the pendant in circular movements.
 Take your time and change the cotton wool as soon as it becomes dirty.
 When you're happy with the look of the mammoth ivory wipe it off with a clean and dry piece of cotton wool, or a soft, dry cloth.

 Let the piece stand for 15 - 20 minutes and when its perfectly dry, wipe it off with a little olive, or mineral oil.
 That's it - good to go!
+Don't forget this step though - it is very important.
+The rubbing alcohol cleans but it will also remove a layer of oil in the bone and if this isn't replaced the bone will dry out.

 Over time the mammoth tusk material will absorb your body oils and the pendant will change colour - usually it darkens.
 This is fine - your body oils will also protect the material from drying out and becoming brittle.